kanh296/pokedex_assignment/README.md

 - View a list of Pokémon names on the home screen.
 - Select a Pokémon from the list to view its details and an image on a separate screen.
-- See the Pokémon's name, height (in centimeters), weight (in kilograms), and an image.
+- See the Pokémon's name, ID, height (in centimeters), weight (in kilograms), and an image.

 ## API
 https://pokeapi.co/api/v2/pokemon/?limit=10